EricWay1024/Homological-Algebra-Notes/ha/d-app.typ

 $QQ over ZZ$, $0$, $0$, $0$, $hat(ZZ)$
 ))

 Each row represents the first argument in $hom$ and each column the second.
+A question mark indicates that the result is beyond the scope of the course.

 - $hom_ZZ (ZZ, A) iso A$ (in general, $hom_R (R, M) iso M$);
 - $hom_ZZ (QQ, QQ) iso QQ$ by establishing a (fairly easy) bijection;